corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/node/deploy/env-dev.md

 For these reasons, test deployments can avail themselves of the Network Bootstrapper.
 This is a tool that scans all the node configurations from a common directory to generate the network parameters file, which is then copied to all the nodes’ directories.
 It also copies each node’s node-info file to every other node so that they can all be visible to each other.

-You can find out more about network maps and network parameters from [network map](../../network/network-map.md/).
+You can find out more about network maps and network parameters from [network map](../../../../../en/platform/corda/4.7/enterprise/network/network-map.md).

-## Bootstrapping a test network
+## Bootstrap a test network

 The Corda Network Bootstrapper can be downloaded from [here](https://software.r3.com/artifactory/corda-releases/net/corda/corda-tools-network-bootstrapper/).